masterkram/bytehub/docs/Study-Notes/Module-2/Programming/OOP/inheritance.md

 ## Static vs Dynamic Type Of an Expression
-Static type: that which the compiler can infer during “compile-time”
-+ Also called declared type
+**Static type**: that which the compiler can infer during “compile-time”, Also called declared type.

-+ i1 has static type Item (that’s how it was declared)
-+ The Java compiler will not do (potentially complicated) type inferencing: if you declare i1 to be an “Item”, it will be treated as an “Item”, even when “everyone can see” that it actually will contain a “Key” at run time.
+The Java compiler will not do (potentially complicated) *type inferencing*: it will treat variables as `Type` when they are declared as `Type` even if at runtime it will contain a different type.

-+ Dynamic type: that which the value actually has during “run-time”
-+ Also called actual type or run-time type
+**Dynamic type**: that which the value actually has during “run-time”, Also called actual type or run-time type.
-+ i1 has dynamic type Key (because k1 was assigned to it)
-+ At some other point, i1 may have dynamic type Item.

 + The dynamic type is always a subtype of the static type
 + What the compiler considers correct is based on the static type.

 ### Dynamic Type Test
-How to find out the dynamic type of an expression expr during “run time”?
+How to find out the dynamic type of an expression expr during *run time*?
-+ Type test: expr `instanceof Type`
++ Type test: `instanceof Type`
-+ This yields true if the dynamic type of expr is a subtype of `Type`
++ This yields true if the dynamic type of an expression is a subtype of `Type`
-+ `null instanceof Type` is always “false”.
++ `null instanceof Type` is always `false`.

 ```java
 Key k1 = new Key();